Students who complete the coursework in this pathway will:

 - 2 Letters of Recommendation

-- First letter: Written by a math professor
+- First letter: Written by a mathematics professor from whom you have completed at least one course

 - Letters of recommendations are submitted separately by the recommender.
 If you are a recommender, click this link to submit a letter of recommendation by December 1st at 11:59pm.